 Goal To facilitate community efforts to promote mental health and prevent suicide in Lane County.
 2014 Objectives Identify Lane County suicide prevention, screening, assessment and referral services Promote coordination and awareness of mental health promotion and suicide prevention resources Increase opportunities for provider and public mental health promotion and suicide prevention education Implement public educational […]

-See also: Suicide Prevention Data/Research From the information sheet (SAMHSA): About one in five adults (ages 18 and older) has a diagnosable mental disorder.
+See also: Facts on Suicide Prevention From the information sheet (SAMHSA): About one in five adults (ages 18 and older) has a diagnosable mental disorder.
 (National Institute of Mental Health) Mental illnesses are more common than cancer, diabetes, or heart disease.
-(U.S. Surgeon General’s Report) Mental illnesses can affect persons of any age, income, race, religion, […]
+(U.S. Surgeon General’s Report) Mental illnesses can affect persons of any age, income, race, […]

 Mental health issues affect a person’s physical, mental and emotional wellbeing.
 They are not causes by poor decisions or bad habits and they are treatable.
 There are many different types of treatments such as medication, rehabilitation, psychotherapy, group therapy, self-help of a combination of these.
 They type of treatment that works best is dependent on the person.